 The 2022 Entegris compensation program for senior executives, including the named executive officers, consisted of a number of elements that are summarized in the following table.
-Due to Entegris' focus on short- and long-term incentive compensation, illustrated in the table below, a meaningful portion of each executive officer's target total direct compensation and an average of approximately 81% of the target total direct compensation of the other named executive officers was "variable", i.e., dependent on the Company's performance.
-In the graphics below, "fixed" compensation is comprised of 2022 target base salary, while "variable" compensation is comprised of 2022 target base salary, while "variable" compensation is comprised of 2022 target base salary, while "variable" compensation of restricted stock units, stock options and performance share units.
+Due to Entegris' focus on short- and long-term incentive compensation, illustrated in the table below, a meaningful portion of each executive officer's target total direct compensation is dependent on the Company's performance.
+Approximately 91% of the Chief Executive Officer's target total direct compensation and an average of approximately 81% of the target total direct compensation of the other named executive officers was "variable", i.e., dependent on the Company's performance.
+In the graphics below, "fixed" compensation is comprised of 2022 target base salary, while "variable" compensation is comprised of 2022 target Entegris Incentive Plan award and 2022 annual long-term incentive compensation grant consisting of restricted stock units, stock options and performance share units.